ArisSgouros/BayesianOptimizationTemplates/templates/generic_objective/README.md

  - run.sh       -> bash script for executing the optimization

 # Notes
-main.py optimizes a generic objective function (objective.py).
+Optimize an objective function (OF) with arbitrary implementation (objective.py).
+The OF constants are initialized before the optimization.

-The parameters for the first (second) optimization are in 1(2).option.
+The parameters and bounds regarding the first (second) optimization are in files 1(2).option and 1(2).bound, respectively.

+First optimization:
+   the OF is evaluated 5 times (randomly) within the specified bounds the OF is subjected to Bayesian Optimization for additional 5 steps the results are exported to file 1.res.json

+Second optimization:
+   the results of the first optimization are imported from file 1.res.json the OF is subjected to Bayesian Optimization for 10 steps